 Ludger Sylbaris was one of the only survivors of the volcanic eruption of Mt.
 Pelée in 1902 which killed 30,000 - 40,000 people.
 He was arrested after a bar fight or street brawl.
 He was thrown in jail into solitary confinement.
 His cell was partially below ground, bombproof, and only had a small grate for air-exchange.
 He urinated on his clothing and placed it in the grate.
 He suffered severe burns but survived.
 He later joined the Barnum and Bailey's circus as the "man who survived doomsday".

 In 1945, a B-25 bomber crashed into the Empire State Building because of thick fog killing 14 people.
 One person, Betty Lou Oliver, an elevator operator, fell 79 stories when the plane severed the cables holder her elevator.
 The cushion of the air and coiled cables cushioned her fall, though she did fracture her spine, pelvis and femur.

 Celsius didn't invent Celsius.
 He did develop a temperature scale, but in his, water boiled at 0 and froze at 100.
 He developed it this way because it wouldn't involve negative numbers preventing mathematical errors.
 At about the same time Jean-Pierre Christin developed a scale proposing the more common 0 (freezing) and 100 (boiling).
 Upon Celsius' death, Carolus Linnaeus reversed his scale.
 It was known as the 'centigrade' scale but in 1948 'Celsius' was formally adopted because in French and Spanish, centigrade, had other meanings.
 It's believed 'Celsius' was adopted as the name due to a mistaken attribution in a German school-book.

 For about 24 hours in January of 2015, Eastern and Western Canada were severed, when the bridge crossing the Nipigon River failed, severing the Trans-Canada highway.
 Extreme cold and a strong wind caused bolts to shear and the bridge-deck to lift about 60 cm.
-This isolated region of Northern Ontario is the one place in Canada where there is only one paved road to cross the country.
+This isolated region of Northern Ontario is the only place in Canada where a paved road crosses the country.
 While rural logging roads could be used by some, the only other option was to go through the United States, around Lake Superior.